 After a few days, fever, headaches, nausea, and diarrhea occur.
-Approximately one week after the first symptoms, a typical skin rash consisting of elevated, violet, non-itching maculae appears.
-These maculae actually are petechiae.
+Approx. 1 week after the 1st symptoms, a typical skin rash consisting of elevated, violet, non-itching maculae appears.
+These maculae are actually petechiae.

-The incubation time of spotted fever amounts to roughly 10–14 days.
+The incubation period for spotted fever amounts to roughly 10–14 days.
 The first symptoms are shivering, fever, and clouded awareness.
 Later, petechial bleedings occur, which give the disease its name.

-This disease is spread in Southwest Asia and presents with a severely manifested exanthema.
+This disease is prevalent in Southwest Asia and presents with a severely manifested exanthema.
 If the disease takes a severe course, it can lead to encephalitis, as do other rickettsioses.

 Detection of Rickettsia

-Since rickettsias are intracellular parasites, cultivation is only possible on living cells and chicken embryo cultures.
-Antibody detection is also possible serologically since the serum of a patient containing rickettsia antibodies cross reacts with Proteus-OX19.
-This is called Weil-Felix reaction.
+Since rickettsias are intracellular parasites, cultivation is only possible using living cells and chicken embryo cultures.
+Antibody detection is also possible serologically since the serum of a patient containing rickettsia antibodies cross-reacts with Proteus-OX19.
+This is called the Weil-Felix reaction.

 Treatment of Rickettsioses

-Roughly five percent of all rickettsioses end lethally.
-Immediate treatment with intracellularly efficient antibiotics like doxycycline is crucial, even if only a clinical suspicion exists.
+Roughly 5% of all rickettsioses result in death.
+Immediate treatment with intracellularly efficient antibiotics like doxycycline is crucial, even if the disease is only clinically suspected.

-Ehrlichia belong to the rickettsiales and have similar characteristics.
-They also are intracellular parasites and are transmitted to humans via ticks.
+Ehrlichia belong to the Rickettsiales and have similar characteristics.
+They are also intracellular parasites and are transmitted to humans via ticks.
 In the host, they persist in monocytes and granulocytes.
-The infection mostly takes a bland course; in rare cases, symptoms resembling the Rocky Mountain spotted fever can occur.
+The infection mostly takes a bland course; in rare cases, symptoms resembling those of Rocky Mountain spotted fever can occur.

 Characteristics of Chlamydia

-Chlamydia are very small gram-negative bacteria, which live obligatorily intracellular.
-Vegetative forms are called reticulate bodies, the infectious ones are called elementary bodies.
+Chlamydiae are very small gram-negative bacteria that are obligatorily intracellular.
+Vegetative forms are called reticulate bodies while infectious forms are called elementary bodies.

-Elementary bodies are relatively resistant against environmental influences and can survive outside the host organism for some time.
+Elementary bodies are relatively resistant to environmental influences and can survive outside the host organism for some time.
 The reticulate bodies destroy the host cell after proliferation via lysis and are thereby released.

 Current findings state that there is a third form: the aberrant bodies.
 They are considered an outlasting form for unfavorable conditions since their metabolism is extremely reduced.
 Presumably, they are the actuators of reactive arthritis.